radius-project/radius/docs/content/user-guides/samples/eshop/2-infrastructure/index.md

 {{< tabs "Radius-managed" "User-managed Azure" >}}

 {{< codetab >}}
 The redislabs.com.RedisComponent Radius resource will deploy an Azure Redis Cache in Azure environments, and a Redis container in Kubernetes environments.
-Add the following resource to your eShop application:

 {{% alert title="💡 Concept" color="info" %}}
 Here you are defining a <a href="{{< ref "components-model#radius-managed" >}}">Radius-managed Redis Component</a>, where Radius manages the deployment and deletion of the resource as part of the Application.